-I am a second-year Ph.D. student working with Eric Kiser in the Global Seismology and Tectonics (GSAT) group at the University of Arizona.
-I investigate the relationship between earthquake source properties, physical mechanisms that control slip on faults, and social hazards.
-Our primary tool for investigating the source properties of large earthquakes is the back-projection method, for which we have developed a new genetic algorithm-based approach that selects an optimal subset of seismic stations that reduces artifacts and increases the resolution of back-projection results (see Projects).
+I am a fifth-year Ph.D. student working with Eric Kiser in the Global Seismology and Tectonics (GSAT) group at the University of Arizona.
+I investigate the relationships between earthquake source properties, physical mechanisms that control slip on faults, and social hazards.
+Our primary tool for investigating the source properties of large earthquakes is the back-projection method, for which we have developed a new genetic algorithm-based approach that selects an optimal subset of seismic stations that reduces artifacts and increases the resolution of back-projection results.

 4. Kiser, E. D. & H. L. Kehoe (2021).
 The hazard of coseismic gaps: the 2021 Fukushima earthquake.
 Geophysical Journal International, 227 (1), 54-57.

 3. Kiser, E. D., H. L. Kehoe, M. Chen, & A. N. Hughes (2021).
 Lower Mantle Seismicity Following the 2015 Mw 7.9 Bonin Islands Deep‐Focus Earthquake.
 Geophysical Research Letters, 48 (13), e2021GL093111.

 2. Kehoe, H. L. & E. D. Kiser (2020).
 Evidence of a Supershear Transition Across a Fault Stepover.
 Geophysical Research Letters, 47 (1), e2020GL087400.

 1. Kehoe, H. L., E. D. Kiser, & P. G. Okubo (2019).
 The rupture process of the 2018 Mw 6.9 Hawaiʻi earthquake as imaged by a genetic algorithm‐based back‐projection technique.
 Geophysical Research Letters, 46 (5), 2467–2474.